xtaci/kcptun/README.md

 ```
 by specifying port-range, kcptun will automatically switch to next random port within port-range when establishing each new connection.

+#### Rate Limit and Pacing
+kcptun introduces userspace pacing for smoother data transmission: https://github.com/xtaci/kcp-go/releases/tag/v5.6.36.

+By setting `--ratelimit <value>`, you can specify the maximum outgoing speed (in bytes per second, including FEC packets) for a single KCP connection.
+Set the value to `0` to disable the limit.
+Enabling rate limiting improves connection stability at high speeds.
+(Default: 0)

+This parameter is also useful **for limiting upload speed** on asymmetric networks.

 #### Forward Error Correction